buddypress/buddypress/docs/contributor/code/README.md

 composer install
 ```

-You should see that your `~/Plugins/buddypress` directory now contains 1 or 2 more sub directories: `/node_modules` and `/vendor` if you installed the composer packages.
+You should see that your `~/Plugins/buddypress` directory now contains 1 or 2 more subdirectories: `/node_modules` and `/vendor` if you installed the composer packages.

 ![Check installs](../assets/code-003-install-tools.png)